Tanwey/ground-sentence-video/README.md

 ```sh
 python train.py --help
 ```
-The example of running the code through command line on the ActivityNet dataset:
+Here is an example of running the code through command line on the ActivityNet dataset:

 ```sh
 python train.py acnet --textual-data-path=data/ActivityNet/captions
 --visual-data-path=data/ActivityNet/C3D_features --batch-size=32 --delta=5 --threshold=0.1
 --K=10 --log-every=1 --top-n-eval=5 --valid-niter=50 --patience=50 --max-num-trial=5
 ```
-The code is well documented to leave no room for ambiguity.
-The model is evaluated on the validation set throughout the training and the best checkpoint is saved based on the R@N IoU=θ metric.
+The model is evaluated on the validation set throughout the training procedure and the best checkpoint is saved based on the R@N IoU=θ metric.
 Tensorboard is also used to visualize the training loss and validation score curves.
 Here is an ilustation of these curves for a run on ActivityNet dataset:

 <p align="center">
 <img src="figures/graphs.png" alt="drawing" width="600"/>